jbacon/Portfolio/README.md

 	- ExpressJS
 	- ESLint
 	- PugJS (deprecated)
 	- Winston
 - Databases:
-	- MongoDB
+	- MongoDB (Which I would have chose SQL)
 - Package Managers:
-	- JSPM (deprecated.)
+	- JSPM (deprecated.
+I don't an all purpose JS package manager, VanillaJS is enough on the front-end.)
 	- NPM
 - Prod Infrastructure:
 	- AWS